English v. Trump: Chronology

-In June 2018, President Trump nominated Kathleen Kraninger, an OMB official, to be the next CFPB Director.
+In June 2018, President Trump nominated Kathy Kraninger, an OMB official, to be the next CFPB Director.
 In response to this nomination, English stepped down from the CFPB and voluntarily dismissed her lawsuit on July 18, 2018.

 Legal background

-The case attracted various amicus curiae briefs, including one signed by Barney Frank and Elizabeth Warren, the legal architects of the agency, urging the Court to side with the plaintiff.
+The case attracted various amicus curiae briefs, including one signed by Barney Frank and Elizabeth Warren, the legal architects of the agency, urging the court to side with the plaintiff.
 Another amici brief which supported the defendants was filed by the attorneys general of Texas, Alabama, and Georgia, among others.

-The general argument against the President's nomination is that the Dodd-Frank Act contains mandatory language that makes the deputy director the acting director in the event of a resignation until the Senate confirms the president's choice of director, in order to make the agency more independent.
+The general argument against the president's nomination is that the Dodd-Frank Act contains mandatory language that makes the deputy director the acting director in the event of a resignation until the Senate confirms the president's choice of director, in order to make the agency more independent.
 By this reasoning, it would be mandatory to follow the order of succession or nomination provided by the Dodd-Frank Act for the agency, even if the background law might otherwise allow a different result.

 The argument for the president's nomination is based on opinions from the Office of Legal Counsel and CFPB's General Counsel that the Federal Vacancies Reform Act provides an option for appointing a successor even when another, more specific, option exists in another statute (in this case, the Dodd–Frank Act).

 The Federal Vacancies Reform Act allows the president to appoint an interim replacement for certain offices without Senate confirmation, but states that it does not provide the “exclusive means” for filling a vacancy when “a statutory provision...designates an officer or employee to perform the functions and duties of a specified office temporarily in an acting capacity.”
 The law establishing the CFPB (the Dodd–Frank Act) doesn't specify whether the director's resignation qualifies as "unavailability" under FVRA, leading to claims that the general provisions of FVRA should prevail.
 The Office of Legal Counsel has stated that the FVRA provides a means for naming an acting CFPB Director, but it isn't the exclusive means for doing so, since the act establishing the CFPB has additional provisions.
 The CFPB's General Counsel issued a memo agreeing with this opinion.

 A related argument, from the PHH v.
-CFPB case, is that the President's power over the agency is necessary to ensure its accountability.
+CFPB case, is that the president's power over the agency is necessary to ensure its accountability.